kubevault/prometheus-exporter/docs/guides/secret-engines/azure/csi-driver.md

 <summary>Using Vault Operator</summary>

-Let's consider you have Vault operator installed in your cluster.
+Let's assume that you have Vault operator installed in your cluster.
 If you don't have Vault operator yet, you can follow the [installation guide](/docs/setup/operator/install.md).

 You should be familiar with the following CRDs:

 - [VaultServer](/docs/concepts/vault-server-crds/vaultserver.md)
 - [VaultPolicy](/docs/concepts/policy-crds/vaultpolicy.md)
 - [VaultPolicyBinding](/docs/concepts/policy-crds/vaultpolicybinding.md)